-The following guidance identifies the minimum level of PPE for the protection of healthcare workers in the context of COVID-19.
+The following guidance identifies the minimum level of PPE recommended for the protection of healthcare workers in the context of COVID-19.
 Additional PPE may be used, as determined by local risk assessment, organisational policy, or worker preference.

-Organisational guidelines on the use of facial protection should be consistent with current jurisdictional and national guidance, which may include government directions, Victorian Department of Health or Commonwealth Department of Health and Aged Care guidance.
+Organisational guidelines on the use of facial protection should be consistent with current jurisdictional guidance, which may include government directions, Victorian Department of Health or Commonwealth Department of Health and Aged Care guidance.

 The following respirators and face masks may be appropriate, based on local policy and other relevant guidance.
 They are listed in order of higher to lower levels of protection:

 - N95 or P2 respirator mask: These are high filtering masks.
 If they fit correctly, they provide the best protection.
 Respirator masks with straps that go around the head are likely to fit better and give more protection than respirator masks with ear loops.

 - KN95 mask or KF94 mask: These are high filtering masks but are not as well fitted as a respirator.
 They usually have ear loops, so they do not achieve as good a seal between the mask and the face as an N95 or P2 respirator mask.

 - Surgical or medical masks: These provide protection when worn correctly, fitting snugly over the nose, mouth, and chin.

 Health services should employ risk assessment in determining mask requirements in public-facing areas (for example, visitor's enquiry desk).
 Health services may consider not employing mask requirements during periods of low community COVID-19 transmission risk.